-- to identify children's special educational needs as early as possible to ensure the best possible outcomes; - to create an environment in which all pupils feel happy, valued members of our Christian community whilst showing respect and care for others; - to enable all children to have full access to all elements of the school curriculum and ensure they are fully integrated into the life of the school; - to work in partnership with parents, carers, the whole school team and external professionals, to ensure that pupils' special educational needs are identified and assessed and that strategies are developed to meet those needs, whilst providing a secure environment for the children's educational, spiritual and emotional development; - to make clear the expectations of all partners in the process by clarifying roles and responsibilities in accordance with the SEN & Disability Code of Practice 2014;
+- to identify children's special educational needs as early as possible to ensure the best possible outcomes; - to provide all children with a broad and balanced curriculum that is differentiated, adapted to the needs and ability of the individual and delivered through high quality teaching. - to recognise that each child's needs will be different and will change over time. - to create an environment in which all pupils feel happy, valued members of our Christian community whilst showing respect and care for others; - to enable all children to have full access to all elements of the school curriculum and ensure they are fully integrated into the life of the school; - to work in partnership with parents, carers, the whole school team and external professionals, to ensure that pupils' special educational needs are identified and assessed and that strategies are developed to meet those needs, whilst providing a secure environment for the children's educational, spiritual and emotional development; - to make clear the expectations of all partners in the process by clarifying roles and responsibilities in accordance with the SEN & Disability Code of Practice 2014; - to ensure that our children are included in this process;

-- to ensure that our children are included in this process; - to positively promote the Equality Act 2010 and provide equal opportunities that will encourage all children to reach their full potential in all areas of experience.
+• to positively promote the Equality Act 2010 and provide equal opportunities that will encourage all children to reach their full potential in all areas of experience.